⚠️ Available with any of the following subscriptions: Standard or Professional packages

 The "Carryover amount" setting is essential and provides options for managing the accumulation or cancellation of leave days.
 Choose one of the following functions:

-1. None: If your company cancels carryover of leave days on the hire date or at the start of the new year.
+1. None: If your company cancels the carryover of leave days on the hire date or at the start of the new year.
 There is no carryover of unused leave days.
-Leave days will expire on the hire date in a year or at the start of the year according to you leave policy adjustments.
+Leave days will expire on the hire date in a year or at the start of the year, according to your leave policy adjustments.

 2. Up to: If you have a transfer of a specific number of days to the next period, select this option and specify the maximum number of days that can be carried over.